nreijmersdal/stoppable/README.md

 # Stoppable
-Chrome extention to empower yourself to stop wasting time on excessive website visits, without truly blocking them.
+Chrome extension to empower yourself to stop wasting time on excessive website visits, without truly blocking them.

 # Why it was created
 I learned that is not a lack of self-discipline or self-control, but the wrong motivation that prevents change in behavior.